dgasmith/opt_einsum/README.md

 ## Installation

 `opt_einsum` can either be installed via `pip install opt_einsum` or from conda `conda install opt_einsum -c conda-forge`.
 See the installation [documenation](http://optimized-einsum.readthedocs.io/en/latest/install.html) for further methods.

+## Contributing

+All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.

+A detailed overview on how to contribute can be found in the [contributing guide](https://github.com/dgasmith/opt_einsum/blob/master/.github/CONTRIBUTING.md).